Local area

 Mill Park respite support is delivered in settings that feel familiar, with the participant's usual routines at the centre.

-Mill Park is a settled part of Melbourne's north, a suburb that filled out a generation ago, where a lot of families have been in the same house for decades and the kids who grew up here are now adults.
-Disability-related caring in Mill Park is often a long-running family arrangement rather than something new.
-Noon Care plans Mill Park respite to sit underneath that arrangement, not across it.
+In Mill Park, disability-related caring is often a long-running family arrangement rather than something new.
+Noon Care plans respite to sit underneath that arrangement, not across it.

 Most Mill Park enquiries begin with a short, unhurried chat about the participant and the people already providing daily care at home.